 \subsection{Speedup and Memory Size}

 The pruned FLOPs is not necessarily equivalent to practical model speedup because FLOPs give the theoretical speedup.
-The practical speedup can be very different from the result reported in terms of prune percentage.
-The practical speedup depends on the many other factors for example parallelization bottleneck on intermediate layers, I/O operation, etc. Also, total run-time memory (TRM) does not depend only on the compressed model parameters size but also on the feature map (FM), batch-size (BS), the dynamic library used by Cuda, all the supporting header-file, etc. Here we don`t have control over all the parameter but Models parameter size (MPS), FM and BS.
-To show the practical speedup and Memory size, we experiment with the VGG-16 model for the CIFAR-10 dataset.
-The result for the speedup and TRM are shown in the Fig.~\ref{fig:model_performance} and Fig.~\ref{fig:memory_size} respectively.
+The practical speedup can be very different from the result reported in terms of pruned FLOPs percentage.
+The practical speedup depends on the many other factors, for example, parallelization bottleneck on intermediate layers, I/O operation, etc. Also, total run-time memory (TRM) does not depend only on the compressed model parameters size but also on the feature maps (FM), batch-size (BS), the dynamic library used by Cuda, all the supporting header-file, etc. Here we don`t have control over all the parameters but Model parameters size (MPS), FM, and BS.
+To show the practical speedup and Memory size, we experiment with the VGG-16 model over the CIFAR-10 dataset.
+The result for the speedup and TRM are shown in the Figure~\ref{fig:model_performance} and Figure~\ref{fig:memory_size} respectively.

-FM is the most important factor for reducing the runtime memory since it grows linearly w.r.t. batch size and quadratic w.r.t. image size while MPS are fixed.
-Filter pruning approach reduces the model parameters as well as feature map memory size while all the approach based on sparsity in the model are reducing only the MPS and size of the FM remains the same.
+FM is the most important factor for reducing the runtime memory since it grows linearly w.r.t. batch size and quadratic w.r.t. image size while MPS is fixed.
+The filter pruning approach reduces the model parameters as well as feature maps memory size while all the approaches based on sparsity in the model are reducing only the MPS, and the size of the FM remains the same.
 Hence batch size has the bottleneck.
-If we have the limited batch size, this reduces the parallelism in the GPU resulting in the speed drop.
+If we have a limited batch size, this reduces the parallelism in the GPU, resulting in the speed drop.
 TRM can be defined as:

-It is clear from Fig.~\ref{fig:memory_size} that with the increase in BS, TRM memory increases.
-Therefore we cannot go for big batch size.
-While Fig.~\ref{fig:model_performance} shows that for the small batch size system performance (speedup) degraded.
-Therefore for the speedup, we have to choose a bigger BS, but there is memory bottleneck on the GPU or CPU.
-Hence in the proposed approach, we are pruning whole convolutional filter so that FM memory can be reduced.
+It is clear from Figure~\ref{fig:memory_size} that with the increase in BS, TRM memory increases.
+Therefore we cannot go for a big batch size.
+While Figure~\ref{fig:model_performance} shows that for the small batch size system performance (speedup) degraded.
+Therefore for the speedup, we have to choose a bigger BS, but there is a memory bottleneck on the GPU or CPU.
+Hence in the proposed approach, we prune the whole convolutional filter so that FM memory can be reduced.